ColonolNutty/Sims4CommunityLibrary/README.md

     - Six Sided Dice
     - Checked Box
     - Unchecked Box
+  - Notifications
+    - Sim Icons
+    - Warnings
+    - Errors
+    - Info
+    - Notifications with Buttons.
+  - Story Dialogs (Add custom buttons, add sim icons)
+  - Custom Dialog Boxes
+    - Prompt users to input Numbers/Text
+    - Prompt the user to select from a list of items.
+  - Sim Picker - Prompt the player to choose a sim or a number of sims from a dialog.
 - Custom Notifications
   - Basic Notification - Display a notification with a title and description of varying urgency.
 - Interactions